 - Damage from acid reflux (GERD) or frequent throwing up

-As your uvula heals, the swelling will go down.
-Your doctor may also suggest pain medication or anti-inflammatory drugs to help with symptoms.
+As your uvula heals, your swelling will go down.
+Your doctor may suggest pain meds or anti-inflammatory drugs.

 Medication

-Some medicines may cause swelling, either because of an allergic reaction or because of how they interact with your body.
-Glucosamine sulfate, a medication for the joints, may cause a swollen uvula in some people.
-Even though NSAIDs like aspirin and ibuprofen treat inflammation, in some people they can cause swelling -- a rare condition called NSAID-induced angioedema.
+Some meds may cause swelling, either because of an allergic reaction or how they interact with your body.
+Glucosamine sulfate, a medication for joints, may cause a swollen uvula in some people.
+Even though NSAIDs like aspirin and ibuprofen treat inflammation, they might cause swelling -- a rare condition called NSAID-induced angioedema.

 Other drugs that may make your uvula swell include: